k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 # TDM Load Task - Regular Mode

 A Load task contains the **Load** task type and loads (provisions) the task's entities and/or Reference tables to the target environment.
 A load task can also delete entities from target environments before loading then and/or reserve the target entities in the TDM DB.
+Note that the Reserve task type is also checked by default when the Load task type is checked.

 An Load task contains the following tabs: